-The main goal of the design this year was to choose batteries to safely power our snowmobile.
+During the past several years, the team has worked to convert an IC snowmobile to a fully electric utility snowmobile.
+This past year safer, more reliable batteries were chosen to power the snowmobile, an improvement over the lithium polymer cells used in previous versions of the snowmobile.
 These batteries needed to meet specifications for output current, voltage, and operate in conditions required by competition and the NSF.
 A high power density is desirable to supply as much power as possible at a relatively low weight.
-With a high power density it is possible to get the power needed to complete the events that require the snowmobile to run under a required load.
-With more power going into the motor the events such as the Draw Bar Pull, as well as the new event for this year, Range + Load + Handling, are accomplished much easier.
-They must also have a volume that can be enclosed within the available space in the snowmobile, so as to maintain the aesthetics.
+With a high power density it is possible to get the power needed to complete the events that require the snowmobile to run under a load.
+With more power the events such as the Draw Bar Pull, as well as the new event, Range + Load + Handling, are accomplished more easily. must also have a volume that can be enclosed within the available space in the snowmobile, so as to maintain the aesthetics.
 Finally, a reasonable cost is preferable, and since cost is one of our main goals, there was a very large portion of time spent researching the least expensive parts that would not sacrifice the safety or overall performance of the snowmobile.

 As the main power system involves a large quantity of cells, it is necessary to use a Battery Management System (BMS) to regulate the system.
 This BMS equalizes each individual pack as well as preventing any pack from sinking below the minimum operating voltage.
 By protecting the batteries from falling lower than its minimum voltage, no one battery will cause the entire battery system to perform poorly or fail.
 Included within the BMS is the capability to sense variables of each battery pack to allow the user to monitor the system.
 A close watch of the temperature, voltage and current output of the batteries can be used to keep the snowmobile operating safely.
-Problems that may occur, such as faults, can be detected by significant changes in designated values.
 For example high temperatures, currents or drops in voltage are all indications that the snowmobile needs to be serviced.

-Balancing the speed and torgue applied to the track is also necessary to increase the snowmobile's performance when towing a load.
+Balancing the speed and torque applied to the track is also necessary to increase the snowmobile's performance when towing a load.
 The use of a more efficient motor controller allows more power to pass from the main battery system to the motor increasing both speed and torque.
 Secondly, the gear ratio can be adjusted.
 Speed and torque are inversely related with this adjustment; in other words an increase in speed leads to a reduction in torque and vice versa.
-This optimization is especially important this year, seeing as acceleration is no longer a scored Instead with the added event requiring the event. snowmobile to tow 1000 pounds for at least one mile, more torgue is needed.
-While taking into account that the events are still time based, ratios for gears still need to be able to provide the torgue needed, while moving at a decorous speed.
+With less emphasis on acceleration and the added event requiring the snowmobile to tow 1000 pounds for at least one mile, more torque is needed.
+While taking into account that the events are still time based, ratios for gears still need to be able to provide the torque needed, while moving at a utilitarian speed.

-Another important goal for this year was the elimination of the oil-filled chain drive system.
+Another improvement made to the conversion was the elimination of the oil-filled chain drive system.
 Instead a belt driven drive system was implemented.
 Use of a belt driven system, instead of the chain drive makes the snowmobile substantially quieter.
 Not only does switching to this system help with the noise event, but in fact it played an important part in helping with the handling of the snowmobile.
 In the process of switching to a belt driven system, the placement of the motor was altered.
 The motor was moved to a position lower than it was in previous years allowing a more desirable center of gravity for the snowmobile, improving handling.